 Curriculum Links: Art and Design; Design and Technology; PSHE and Citizenship; Global Education.

-This is a new offer and at the moment we are only able to lend boxes to primary school settings.
+This is a new offer and at the moment, we are only able to lend boxes to primary and secondary school settings within a 15 mile radius of the museum.
 We are working on alternative activities for home-school and other settings.

 Is the loans box COVID-safe?